-Located on the continent of North America, the United States of America is roughly the same size as the entire continent of Europe.
-Within this massive area, the US is subdivided into states, territories, and minor islands.
+Located in North America, the United States of America is roughly the same size as Europe.
+The country is subdivided into states, territories, and minor islands.
 States are the major subdivisions and are bestowed several powers and responsibilities by the US Constitution.
-There are 50 states in the United States.

-Currently, the US has a total of 50 states as well as a federal district, minor islands, and five main territories.
+Currently, the US has 50 states as well as a federal district, minor islands, and five main territories.
 Of these 50 states, 48 of them are contiguous, that is, they are connected directly.
 These 48 states all exist in the central region of North America between Mexico and Canada.
 Examples of these states include Oklahoma, Kansas, Colorado, North Dakota, Wyoming, Oregon, New Jersey, and New Hampshire.
 The other two states are Alaska and Hawaii.
-Alaska lies on the northwestern portion of North America while Hawaii is located on an archipelago in the middle parts of the Pacific Ocean.
+Alaska lies on the northwestern portion of North America while Hawaii is located on an archipelago in the Pacific Ocean.

-Delaware is the oldest state in the country, having been established on December 7, 1787.
-The youngest state is Hawaii after its establishment on August 21, 1959.
+Delaware is the oldest state in the country.
+It was established on December 7, 1787.
+The youngest state is Hawaii which was founded on August 21, 1959.
 The largest state by total area is Alaska with 665,384 square miles while the smallest is the state of Rhode Island with a total area of only 1,545 square miles.
-By population, California is the most populous state with a mammoth population of about 39,536,653 people while the least populous state is Wyoming with only 579,315 people.
+By population, California is the most populous state with about 39,536,653 people while the least populous state is Wyoming with only 579,315 people.